Showing user activity over a specific time range is a basic query that can often be the starting point for more in-depth data explorations.

 Since we're measuring user activity over time, we will build the sentence for this query using Time view.

 This example uses the IA_MOVIES dataset, its

-useractor property, and Daily Activity actor property.
+useractor, and a custom Daily Activity actor property.
 You would select the appropriate properties for your dataset.

 This query uses a custom actor property for Daily Activity.
 For information on how to create a custom actor property for this query, see Building a Daily Activity actor property.